 Deciding what to buy, what to specify and how to design systems is always challenging, considering that the average product life cycle in the ProAV market is 16 months.
 For more than 20 years (yes, that’s more than two decades), rAVe Founder Gary Kayye has written a predictions piece called Kayye’s Krystal Ball to try to help navigate this challenge.

 In it, he sets forth what he thinks will happen in the upcoming year with AV, UCC and Digital Signage technology.
 Kayye also revisits his predictions from the previous year: What did he get right and wrong in 2020?
 This session offered a live version of all that — aimed at making sure the end users at LAVNCH WEEK 3.0 make the right decisions, budgeting and planning appropriately, as we come out of COVID-19.
 We learned how to be mindful of picking the right products, also noting which products and technology to stay away from.

 And most importantly, in this presentation (the audience poll results are in):

 The next session of LAVNCH WEEK 3.0 came as back-to-back, unscripted one-on-ones, 10 minutes each, between Gary Kayye and industry leaders.
 End User Day “Unscripted” guests included Victoria Cerami (Cerami & Associates), Jennifer Cheh (Sharp/NEC), Kevin Collins (Diversified), Nick Swayne (James Madison University X-Labs), Adele Thornton (Synergy SKY) and John Zettel (AVI-SPL).
 You can be sure we’ll bring you more events like these in the future, because unfiltered conversations are the best.
-On that note, there will be further coverage on Gary’s “Unscripted” sessions from Wednesday.
-So, more to come!
+On that note, you can read more about Gary’s “Unscripted” sessions from Wednesday here.

 How AV Is Helping Us Reopen